sf-wdi-24/modules/how-tos/rails/rake-tasks/readme.md

 Note: Feel free to watch a demo of how to implement a custom rake task.
 The resources below will be a definitive guide for you as you begin to construct your own tasks in your applications.

-**Let's image that we have a data base of 100 users that need to be reformatted on a daily basis.
-We need to create a task that will do this for us**
+**Let's imagine that we have a data base of users.
+Some users have expired accounts while others don't.
+We need to create a task that will email users about their expired accounts.**

 ### Resources